 The company is continually looking towards developing the care home and its surroundings to maintain its status as one of the leading care homes in the North London.

 Joint venture

-In an effort to diversify the business, the management has entered into a joint venture to purchase and develop residential property for resale.
-The project is subject to planning approval by the local authority.
+In an effort to diversify the business, the management has entered into a joint venture to purchase and develop residential property.